petsc/petsc/doc/faq/index.rst

    All PETSc callbacks return ``PetscErrorCode``.

-Everyone Knows That When You Code Newton's Method You Should Compute The Function And Its Jacobian At The Same Time.
-How Can One Do This In PETSc?
+Everyone knows that when you code Newton's Method you should compute the function and its Jacobian at the same time.
+How can one do this in PETSc?
 --------------------------------------------------------------------------------------------------------------------------------------------------

 The update in Newton's method is computed as